Problem to be Solved

 - A complete program that demonstrates the potential for an ongoing storytelling project involving video taped interviews of elders by young interviewers about the experience of growing older in Larimer County

-- Specific recommendations and specifications for an ongoing program that would serve as the basis for funding requests by interested groups
+- Specific recommendations and specifications for an ongoing program that would serve as the basis for funding requests by groups interested in continuing the project

 - A frequently viewed video series on YouTube or other online venue.